caracal-pipeline/stimela/docs/source/fundamentals/anatomy.rst

 4. We want a symlink named ``logs/log`` to be updated to point to the latest log subdirectory -- this allows for quick examination of logs from the latest run.

-The ``opts.rlimits`` setting above adjusts a process resource limit (the max number of open files, in this case.
+The ``opts.backend.rlimits`` setting above adjusts a process resource limit (the max number of open files, in this case.
 The normal default of 1024 may be too small for some operations.)
 See https://docs.python.org/3/library/resource.html for details of the resource limits that may be adjusted.

 Body of the recipe
 ******************